szabgab/python.code-maven.com/books/python-programming/src/dictionary/dictionary.md

 * dict
 * {}

-* We can start from an empty dictionary and then fill it witg key-value pairs.
+* We can start from an empty dictionary and then fill it with key-value pairs.

 {% embed include file="src/examples/dictionary/dict.py" %}